Sovendus-GmbH/Sovendus-Checkout-Products-Postback-Integration-for-Shopify/README.md

 1. In you Shopify backend go to: Settings -> Customer events
 2. Click on "Add custom pixel" on the top right, then enter a name for it e.g. "Sovendus Cookie"
-3. Paste the folloing code in to the textarea:
+3. Paste the following code in to the textarea:
 ```

 var sovReqToken = getSovReqTokenFromUrl();